 Frequently Asked Questions

 Fire Light Tidbit is a much smaller plant – in fact, it’s dwarf, reaching just 2-3’ tall and wide.
 It’s one of the smallest, fullest panicle hydrangeas on the market!
-Both plants bloom early in the season, but the color that they develop differs a bit, with Fire Light developing red tones, and Fire Light Tidbit taking on more of a pink-purple shade.
+The color that each plant develops differs a bit, with Fire Light developing red tones, and Fire Light Tidbit taking on more of a pink-purple shade.

 You’ll want to plant them with their centers about 3’ apart if you want the plants to eventually touch without crowding one another.